edgeworx/docs/content/en/docs/cloud/portal/nodes/virtual-node.md

 You now have an edge node, let's start using it!

+## Delete a virtual node

+We recommend using `edgectl delete virtual-node` command to delete the Virtual Node after use, so that all the resources used are cleaned up properly i.e. Ubuntu VM.

 ## Troubleshooting

 <details>
-  <summary>Not able to create virtual node with default values on Windows machine</summary>
+  <summary>Unable to create virtual node with default values on Windows machine</summary>
     We can modify the default values based on our Windows machine spec.
-Below are the default value used to spin up a multipass VM.
+Below are the default values used to spin up a multipass VM.
 `edgectl create virtual-node name=darcy-node -c 1`
 {{< highlight html>}}